53 Different Types of Beetles in Michigan

 The Scarlet Lily Beetle is a colorful beetle that can be found throughout the eastern Michigan States.
 They are most commonly seen in fields, meadows, and gardens.

-Furthermore, these types of beetles in Michigan feed on plants such as strawberries, cabbage, beans, potatoes, and tomatoes.
+Furthermore, these beetles in Michigan feed on plants such as strawberries, cabbage, beans, potatoes, and tomatoes.

 They are considered to be agricultural pests because they can cause millions of dollars worth of damage to crops.